 Your Actions – Nothing represents a brand more than your actions as a business.
 Every action matters, from how you run your business to how you interact with customers.

 Customer Experience – What your customers go through in doing business with your brand is a major part of its story.
 No matter how good your marketing is, it’s nothing if you can not fulfill your promises.

-Price and Quality – The price of your products and services and their quality in return determines the true value of your brand.
+Price and Quality – The price of your products and services and their quality in return determines the true value.
 This also determines what kind of customers your brand attracts.

 Location – Where your business is located can greatly affect your chances of success in the long run.
 Your business strategy is in place with your location and vice versa.
 Visibility and accessibility both dictate how customers can physically get to you.

-Community – Your customers can come together and share their stories about your brand.
-A community of loyal customers built over time can be a factor to a brand’s ongoing success.
+Community – Your customers can come together and share their stories.
+A community of loyal customers built over time can be a factor for a brand’s ongoing success.

 Reputation – It’s the story your customer tells about your brand, which can then spread to more people.
 Products and services alone may not be enough to show the value your brand delivers.
 Being able to show it in definite terms lets you better convince your audience of how good you are.
-A brand’s reputation is everything, and marketing alone can’ t reverse a brand’s bad reputation.
-Maintaining a good reputation is the most important factor to long-term success.
+Maintaining a good reputation is the most important factor for long-term success.